webvariants/susi/README.md

 ### 3. Start the SUSI core server
 The main component of SUSI is its *core server* for handling the entire event dispatching and serves as a communication base for all other components.

-You need to specify a valid TLS key / certificate pair to let the server start.
+You need to specify a valid TLS key / certificate pair to start the server.
 To create a self-signed certificate run the following command:
 ```
 openssl req -nodes -x509 -newkey rsa:2048 -keyout server_key.pem -out server_cert.pem -days 36500
 ```
-After this, you can start the SUSI core server:
+Following, you can start the SUSI core server:
 ```
 susi-core --key server_key.pem --cert server_cert.pem --port 4000
 ```
 Now the SUSI core server is accepting TLS-connection on port 4000

 #### Start one or more services
-Once your core server is started, you can start other components that connect to it.
+Once your core server has been started, you can start other components that connect to it.

-For our first example, lets start with susi-duktape - our server side javascript interpreter.
+For our first example lets start with susi-duktape - our server side javascript interpreter.

-Create a Javascript source file, which look like this:
+Create a Javascript source file, which looks like this:
 ```javascript
 susi.registerProcessor('.*', function (evt) {
 	console.debug('in processor');